 Whether or not your handmade business needs a business license to operate is a common question and a topic surrounded by a lot of confusion.
 And that’s because…it depends.

-I’m going to shed a bit of light on the subject, as well as if you must register your handmade business and if it should have insurance.
+I’m going to shed a bit of light on the subject and related subjects.

 If you’d like more in-depth answers and a guide to other laws you must follow as a handmade business, you can download: